WarpBuilds/concurrent-tests/README.md

 # Concurrent tests in GitHub Actions

-This repository is the suplementary material for the blog post [Concurrent tests in GitHub Actions](https://warpbuild.com/blog/concurrent-tests).
+This repo contains the code, workflows and the runs that are mentioned in the blog post [Concurrent tests in GitHub Actions](https://warpbuild.com/blog/concurrent-tests).
 It contains examples of how to run tests simultaneously on multiple machines using GitHub Actions (sharding tests).

 A summary of the results is presented below: